 Community programs that bring us all together

+To build a future where every community is a place of promise with opportunity and justice for all, we must all learn to engage with each other with civility and respect.
 That’s why NCCJ’s board of directors (a diverse group of people from across our community) invites you to join us in an initiative called Open Minds, Respectful Voices.
 It’s a set of 5 Community Practices that represent a commitment to engaging in more respectful dialogue and actively listening to understand others’ perspectives.

 These 5 Community Practices outlined only work if we use them in our daily conversations.
 So, let’s practice!
 Mark your calendar and join NCCJ’s program director, Michael Robinson, for a virtual Open Minds, Respectful Voices community learning session.
 We have one of these hour-long virtual programs scheduled every month.
 They are free and open to all.